 - Use API token as API Authentication method.

-- Change default SNMP community name (webGUI > menu Settings)
+- Disable SNMP or change default SNMP community name (webGUI > menu Settings > SNMP)

 Some possible additional steps: